Turkmenistan entry requirements for Australia passport holders

 May be checked

 Australian passport holders need a visa to enter Turkmenistan.
-You must arrange this before you travel — there are no visa-on-arrival or e-visa options for Australians as of 2026.
-Plan ahead, as the application process can take several weeks.
+You must arrange this before you travel — there is no visa-on-arrival or e-visa option for Australians.
+The process involves paperwork and can take several weeks, so start early.

 Entry requirements